Meet your water zone committee

 Download key documents developed by the committee, and view meeting minutes, agendas and presentations:

-- View the Lower Waitaki Water Zone Committee Terms of Reference and Code of Conduct
+- View the Christchurch West Melton Water Zone Committee Terms of Reference and Code of Conduct

-- View agendas and meeting papers for the Lower Waitaki Water Zone Committee
+- View agendas and meeting minutes for the Christchurch West Melton Water Zone Committee.